Anti-Catholicism: Norway

-Swedish Empire
+Sweden

 During the period of great power in Sweden, conversions to Catholicism were punished with fines or imprisonment and in exceptional cases, death.
 Sweden during the Thirty Years War saw itself as the protector of Protestantism in all of Europe against the pope.
 The Linköping Bloodbath of 20 March 1600 saw several prominent Catholic nobles beheaded by order of King Charles IX of Sweden.
-The executions were partially motivated by the Polish invasion of Sweden and a threat of a potential Catholic takeover under Polish king Sigismund III Vasa, who planned to reconvert Sweden back to Catholicism.
-The Battle of Stångebro prevented Sigismund from conquering and reconverting Sweden.
-Catholic nobles were put in a majority of leading positions by Sigismund In the Swedish government without the approval of the Swedish people or parliament.
+The executions were partially motivated by the threat of a potential Catholic takeover under king Sigismund III Vasa, who planned to reconvert Sweden back to Catholicism.
+The Battle of Stångebro prevented Sigismund, who had been king of Sweden from 1592-1599 and also king of Poland, from regaining his crown and reconverting Sweden.
+Catholic nobles were previously put in a majority of leading positions by Sigismund In the Swedish government without the approval of the Swedish people or parliament.
 The conspiracy provoked new laws preventing Catholics from holding leading government positions in the Swedish government.
 Due to the Austrian emperor winning a lot of great victories before Sweden joined.
 The war and Swedish successes cemented Protestantism's continued survival in the Holy Roman Empire and the following anti-Catholicism ingrained in the religion.

 Gustavus Adolphus of Sweden was known as the "Lion from the North".
 He did prevent the pillaging of Catholic villages of Swedish troops by proclaiming Protestant moral superiority in 1631, while Catholic armies were plundering Saxony.
 He did not wear any armour during the Battle of Rain against the Catholics and proclaimed he was divinely chosen by God to lead the Protestants to glory, and so felt he needed no protection in battle.

 Russian Orthodox populations had the right to practice their faith since their incorporation in 1617 after the Ingrian War and never faced similar persecution.
 Even after Eastern Orthodoxy was legalized, there remained an extreme anti-Catholic sentiment in Sweden which was widely supported by German nobility and German Protestants in Swedish territories.

 Only in 1781 did Catholics have the right to worship once again in Sweden, the latest of all major religions except Judaism that was legalized in the same era, even though Judaism had already been in practice tolerated since Charles XII of Sweden brought Muslim and Jewish advisors with him from the Ottoman Empire.
 While Protestant Swedes could not join any other religious organization until 1873, still, in 1849, Catholic converts were punished with imprisonment.
 Conversion to Catholicism was punished with fines or imprisonment even after the reform.
 Catholics could not become a minister of the Swedish government or work as teachers or nurses in Sweden until 1951.